Caswell County, North Carolina

 - Present: Caswell County is primarily a rural area with a focus on agriculture, tourism, and small-scale industries.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Caswell County, North Carolina.
+This timeline provides a concise overview of the key events in the history of Caswell County, North Carolina.